projectshaped/parametric-svg/Readme.md

 3. Usage
 --------

 parametric.svg is a regular XML namespace.
-In order to be used on an element, the namespace must be specified on the element or any of its ancestors by the following url: `http://github.com/parametric-svg/parametric.svg/tree/0.1.0`.
+In order to be used on an element, the namespace must be declared on the element or any of its ancestors by the following URI: `http://github.com/parametric-svg/parametric.svg/tree/0.1.0`.

 For example, the following declaration will allow using the namespace in the scope of the whole SVG document: